Inapproximability of actions and Kazhdan's property (T): Acknowledgments

 \section{Acknowledgments}

-The work of the authors has received funding from the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation programme (Consolidator Grant No. 681207, Consolidator Grant No. 617747 and Advanced Grant No. 741420).
+The work of the authors has received funding from the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation programme (Consolidator Grant No. 681207, Consolidator Grant No. 617747 and Advanced Grant No. 741420) by the Hungarian Academy of Sciences Momentum Grant no. 2022-58.